kellymredd/form-native/README.md

     $('#form-id').formnative();

-Form-native.js expected form element markup(the span around the name of label is optional and is used only for vertical positioning):
+Form-native.js expected form element markup:

+NOTE: The span around the name of label is optional and is used only for vertical positioning

 	<label>
 		<input type="text | radio | checkbox | etc">